-In-place families are powerful elements that can be created in the context of the Revit model.
+In-place Revit families are powerful elements that can be created in the context of the Revit model.
 However, they come with some performance trade-offs.
+Using Ideate Explorer can help.
 The following quote is straight from the Revit Help topic:

 “You can create multiple in-place elements in your projects, and you can place copies of the same in-place element in your projects.
 Unlike system families and loadable families, however, you cannot duplicate in-place family types to create multiple types.
 Although you can transfer or copy in-place elements between projects, you should do so only when necessary, because in-place elements can increase file size and degrade software performance.”

 So, how can we use Ideate Explorer to seek out and audit these in-place elements to make sure they are being used properly in our project?

 Learn how in this topic: General Purpose Example of Using Ideate Query in Ideate Explorer for Revit.

 Thank you for taking time to inform us about a bug or feature request.